matheus23/irreactive.com/content/declarative-apis.md

 The order and existence of statements plays a huge role in the outcome, but you can delete and re-order statements without getting an error.

+I find it helpful to understand the shortcomings of alternatives to understand the strengths of declarative APIs.

-Let's take a look at another attempt at such an API.
+So let's look at a declarative API.

-# An Expression-Based API
+# A Declarative API

 <in-margin>
 <info title="Info: About the programming language in following code examples.">